c3rb3ru5d3d53c/binlex/docs/semantics.md

 If you are building on top of Binlex semantics:

-- treat `Semantic` as your canonical source IR
+- treat `Lir` as your canonical source IR
 - use `Partial` plus diagnostics when you cannot model everything
 - keep architecture-specific details in intrinsics or diagnostics instead of forcing them into inaccurate generic forms